amorgan101010/dotfiles/README.md

 Now THIS ONE I maintain; I use this stuff the most often!
 I do need to reconcile the divergence between the version in this repo and my work setup, though.

-## How to Set Up

-I'll use `zsh` as the example.

-1. Clone `dotfiles` into home directory

-2. `cd` into it

-3. Run `stow zsh`

-`stow` copies the contents of the `zsh` directory one level above where it is run; in this case, one level up is the home directory.